 Financially speaking, online teaching jobs offer higher hourly wages than most English teaching jobs abroad.
 The average online teaching job pays $20 an hour, which is two to four times the hourly wage for English teachers in East Asia and Latin America.

 After applying and interviewing via video chat, almost every online employer will ask you to do a demo lesson.
 Sometimes they will provide you with a topic and virtual materials.
-And other times you will be left to your own creativity and devices.
+Other times, you will be left to your own creativity.
 I have had both experiences, although the latter has been more frequent.

+Although teaching for an established online ESL school certainly has its advantages, plenty of English teachers get started as independent freelancers.
 A great way to put yourself out on the market and attract the interest of clients is to maintain a well-kept blog of your experience.
-Brand new teachers might struggle in this area, as previous experience is the best way of marketing yourself.
+Brand new online ESL teachers might struggle in this area, as previous experience is the best way of marketing yourself.

 Choose a Platform